-Pike is the Wolfriders‘ happy-go-lucky howlkeeper, a fun-seeking and mischievous “keeper of the dreamberries,” always content with a roll in the furs and a sack of wine.
-Ready with a certain sarcastic insight that even a Go-Back would not mistake for intellect, Pike’s storytelling gifts nonetheless represent the memorious soul of a tribe given to forgetting.
+Pike is the Wolfriders‘ happy-go-lucky storyteller, a fun-seeking and mischievous “keeper of the dreamberries,” always content with a roll in the furs and a sack of wine.
+Ready with a certain sarcastic insight that even a Go-Back would not mistake for intellect, Pike’s storytelling gifts nonetheless represent the memory of a tribe given to forgetting.
 His love of the easy path–and for the intoxicating berries–remains unchallenged by the heartbreak that befalls him more than once.
 If a more thoughtful side to Pike’s character eventually emerges, its manifestations are yet uncommon; he has no grand ideals or desire for quests, and constantly needs to be told what to do.
-His initiative is generally limited to matters of sex, low humor, partying, sex, fighting, larceny, and sex.
+His initiative is generally limited to matters of sex, low humor, partying, fighting, larceny, and sex.

 The son of Rain the Healer, who tried to force recognition by magical means, Pike himself joked that the experiment went awry.
 Of his mother, nothing is known.

 While named for his choice in arms, Pike’s greatest fondness is for the vision-inducing fruits that grew around the holt.
 An aficionado of Old Maggoty’s finest Dreamberry wine, Pike’s tolerance for less savory brews extends further even than Bearclaw’s; as a result, he is quite capable of causing and getting into trouble.

 The storyteller Longbranch saw the boy’s interest in the howl and designated him as his successor.
 When the Wolfriders were burned from the Holt, Pike ensured the berries’ survival and was first to benefit from Redlance’s nascent plant-shaping power.
 In the Sun Village, he spent much time with Shenshen, consoling her upon his departure.